Meet the team

 Fiona studied archaeology and law at Sydney University and specialised in Egyptian scarab seals for her PhD from Edinburgh University.
 She has spent over 20 years working and travelling in the Middle East and in 2014 started her own magazine, Timeless Travels, for lovers of travel, archaeology and art.

 Fiona is an award-winning journalist and has published two books on Egyptian scarab seals.
-She is an editor for the website World History Encyclopedia and provides bespoke designs for a small number of magazines and websites.
+She is the editor of World History Insider, the members' magazine for World History Encyclopedia and provides bespoke designs for a small number of magazines and websites.